integr8ly/delorean/docs/ocm/README.md

 * :apple: (Mac users) - install `gtimeout` util and create a symbolic link (so it can be referenced as `timeout`):
   * `brew install coreutils && sudo ln -s /usr/local/bin/gtimeout /usr/local/bin/timeout`

-NOTE: Due to a change in how networking is configured for openshift in v4.4.6 (mentioned in the [cloud resource operator](https://github.com/integr8ly/cloud-resource-operator#supported-openshift-versions)) there is a limitation on the version of Openshift that RHMI can be installed on for BYOC clusters.
+NOTE: Due to a change in how networking is configured for openshift in v4.4.6 (mentioned in the [cloud resource operator](https://github.com/integr8ly/cloud-resource-operator#supported-openshift-versions)) there is a limitation on the version of Openshift that RHMI can be installed on for BYOC (CCS) clusters.
 Due to this change the use of integreatly-operator <= v2.4.0 on Openshift >= v4.4.6 is unsupported.
 Please use >= v2.5.0 of integreatly-operator for Openshift >= v4.4.6.

 ### Steps